NorthernLightsDevel/TimeTracker/docs/waybar.md

 # Waybar Integration

-This guide shows how to surface the current TimeTracker status inside Waybar and wire clicks to the CLI commands shipped with the project.
+The CLI already exposes everything Waybar needs, so the desktop app does not have to stay open to keep the bar updated.
+This guide shows how to connect Waybar to the CLI helper script and interpret the output.

 ## Prerequisites

-1. Install the CLI and desktop application so the `timetracker` binary is on your `$PATH` (see `packaging/arch/PKGBUILD` for Arch packages or run `dotnet publish src/TimeTracker.Cli` manually).
-2. Launch the desktop client once so the SQLite database is created at `~/.local/share/TimeTracker/timetracker.db`.
-3. Ensure the Waybar process can read and write that database; if you run Waybar under a different user, adjust permissions accordingly.
+1. **Run the local API**: start `TimeTracker.Api` (`dotnet run --project src/TimeTracker.Api` or enable the packaged systemd unit).
+It applies migrations and keeps the SQLite/PostgreSQL database ready for every client.
+2. **Install the CLI**: publish `src/TimeTracker.Cli` (or install a package) so a `timetracker` binary exists on your `$PATH`.
+3. **Optional desktop UI**: launch the Avalonia client if you want a visual timer, but Waybar only requires the API + CLI.

 ## Helper Script (`timetracker-waybar`)

-The repository ships `scripts/waybar-timetracker.sh`, a small wrapper that exposes the CLI to Waybar.
-Install it somewhere on your `$PATH`:
+`scripts/waybar-timetracker.sh` is a thin shell wrapper that speaks Waybar’s protocol and simply shells out to `timetracker` commands.
+Install it into your local bin directory:

 ```bash
 install -Dm755 scripts/waybar-timetracker.sh ~/.local/bin/timetracker-waybar
 ```

-The script understands:
+Supported verbs:

-- `status` (default) — emits Waybar-friendly JSON.
+- `status` (default) — prints Waybar-friendly JSON by running `timetracker waybar`.
-- `toggle`, `pause`, `resume`, `stop` — forward to the matching CLI verbs.
+- `toggle`, `pause`, `resume`, `stop`, `comment`, `set` — forward arguments to the CLI.
-- `prompt-note` — pops up a note entry dialog via `rofi`, `wofi`, or `zenity`, then calls `timetracker comment`.
+- `prompt-note` — prompts via `rofi/wofi/zenity` and forwards the result to `timetracker comment`.
-- `project-menu` — queries the SQLite database for active projects, shows a drop-down picker, then runs `timetracker set <projectId>`.
+- `project-menu` — calls `timetracker projects --json`, displays a picker, and executes `timetracker set <projectId>`.

-The helper now relies exclusively on the .NET CLI: `timetracker waybar` produces the Waybar JSON payload and `timetracker comment --show` returns the current note when prompting for updates, so no Python runtime is required.

-Set `TIMETRACKER_DB_PATH` if your database is not at the default `~/.local/share/TimeTracker/timetracker.db`.
+Set `TIMETRACKER_CUSTOMER_ID` if you want the project picker scoped to a single customer.
+No direct database access is required; everything flows through the API-hosted CLI.

 ## Waybar Module Example